amd/HPCTrainingDock/README.md

-# 3. Inspecting the Training Environment
+# 3. Inspecting the Model Installation Environment

 The training environemtn comes with a variety of modules installed, which their necessary dependencies.
 To inspect the modules available, run `module avail`, which will show you this output: